tjyukihira/gpr-jacobian/README.md

 ```

 ## Code/Software
-Analyses for GPR were performed using Julia version 1.9.3 (Bezanson et. al. 2017) and DifferentialEquations.jl (version 7.10.0 for Solving Stochastic Differential Equations).
+Rprop algorithms for GPR were implmented using Julia version 1.9.3 (Bezanson et. al. 2017) and the packages StatsBase.jl (version 0.33.21), Distances.jl (0.10.8), DataFrames.jl (version 1.5.0) and JLD2.jl (version 0.4.31).
+We used DifferentialEquations.jl (version 7.10.0) and Distributions.jl (version 0.25.98) to create sysnthetic time series data.

 In the model fitting of GPR, we used R package JuliaCall (version 0.17.5) to run Julia scripts on R version 4.1.3 (R Core Team 2022).
-Analyses for S-map and Regularised S-map were performed using R and the R packages macam (version 0.1.4, for the Regularised S-map and S-map), rEDM (version 1.14.3, for the S-map analysis), glmnet (version 4.1-7, for the regularised S-map analysis).
+Analyses for S-map and Regularised S-map were performed using R and the R packages macam (version 0.1.4), rEDM (version 1.14.3), glmnet (version 4.1-7), foreach (version 1.5.2), doParallel (version 1.0.17), and parallelly (version 1.36.0).

+To create figures 3, 4, S3, and S4, we used Julia packages Plots.jl (version 1.38.16), StatsPlots.jl (version 0.15.6) and LaTeXStrings.jl (version 1.3.0).
+In addition, R packages dplyr (version 1.1.2), ggplot2 (version 3.4.2), magrittr (version 2.0.3), and patchwork (version 1.1.3) were used for figures 2 and S2.

 For installation of macam, please see its [GitHub](https://github.com/ong8181/macam) page.
 You may be required to install packages from Bioconductor.
 If so, install them  using BiocManager package.
 For example,
 ```R